Outdoor Plumbing Installation: What You Need to Know for 2026

 PVC Buried cold-water drains ❌ Poor (above ground) ❌ Degrades in sun $ Low

-PEX is the top recommendation for most outdoor supply line work.
-It's flexible, highly freeze-resistant (it expands and contracts without bursting), and costs just $0.50–$1.50 per linear foot.
-Copper remains the premium choice for exposed, above-ground fixtures and long-term reliability, particularly on pressurized lines.
+PEX is the top recommendation for most outdoor supply line work that's protected from sunlight.
+It's flexible, highly freeze-resistant (it expands and contracts without bursting), and costs roughly one-third the price of copper per linear foot.
+Copper remains the best choice for exposed, above-ground fixtures like sun-facing hose bibs and outdoor shower risers, because PEX degrades under UV exposure.
 For the full breakdown on PEX vs. alternatives, see our PEX plumbing guide.

 Freeze Protection & Weatherproofing

 Any outdoor plumbing in a climate that reaches freezing temperatures needs proper freeze protection.
+Per the 2025 plumbing code (in effect for 2026), exterior water supply piping must be installed at least 6 inches below the local frost line and a minimum of 12 inches below grade.
 Key requirements include:

 • Insulate all exposed pipes with foam sleeves, heat tape, or fiberglass wraps with UV-resistant covers